genoswitch/gatsby-transformer-gitinfo/README.md

 **`dir`** [string][optional]

 The root of the git repository.
-Will use current directory if not provided.
+Will use the current directory if not provided.

 ## Example